sed-inf-u-szeged/OpenStaticAnalyzer/OpenStaticAnalyzer/doc/readme.txt

   operational risks can be decreased, increasing the company's reputation.

-For more information about OpenStaticAnalyzer please read the files UsersGuide.html, which can be found in the Java and Python subdirectories of the package.
+For more information about OpenStaticAnalyzer please read the files UsersGuide.html, which can be found in the Java, Python, and CSharp subdirectories of the package.